 Chelan County Mountain Rescue is an all-volunteer organization whose purpose is to rescue ill or injured backcountry travellers from Chelan County's beautiful central Cascade Mountains.
 The Chelan County Sheriff's Office is legally mandated to come to the aid and rescue of those in need in the backcountry, however like many regions of the U.S., law enforcement cannot be expected to provide emergency medical care in the backcountry, navigate complex mountain terrain and objective hazards in all seasons, or undertake technical rock or ice rescue.
 Chelan County Mountain Rescue fills this gap providing personnel for technical mountain rescues beyond the capacity of the Sheriff's staff and ground local search and rescue.

 We are comprised of climbers, backcountry skiers, hikers, and medical professionals with a passion for our local mountains and experience navigating them.
 We work in conjunction with and under the direction of the Chelan County Sheriff's Office and the Chelan County Emergency Management, including Sheriff Burnett, Kent Sisson and his deputies.

 We differ from most search and rescue organizations in that we are willing to provide pre-hospital emergency care to the best of our abilities.
 In the past we have been less involved with "search" than with "rescue" of backcountry travellers.

-We currently have over 30 members and are governed by a board of directors.
+We currently have an all volunteer team of over 30 members and are governed by a board of directors.